 - Write down your meeting group’s most significant discussions of the year.
 This will act as an induction for the following year’s Hallopeds in the same group.

-Call for applications for student representatives in the administration of Aalto University 2020
+Supplementary call for applications for student representatives in the administration of Aalto University 2020

 A Guide for the Student Representatives in Administration